4 to Watch: Skateboarding Ramps Up for Its Olympics Debut

 Simone Biles Begins Her Quest for More Gold

-At 11:10 p.m.
-PT, Simone Biles and the U.S. women’s gymnastic team will compete in the qualifying round as they begin their quest for a third straight team gold.
-Although Team USA’s place in the finals is all but secured, the qualification will also determine which athletes make the finals of the individual events.
+Simone Biles and the U.S. women’s gymnastic team competed in the qualifying round as they begin their quest for a third straight team gold.

+Biles qualified to compete in all six finals -- team, individual all-around, floor exercise, beam, uneven bars and vault.
+She'll be the first woman to compete in all six artistic gymnastics finals at one Olympics since Shannon Miller and Lavinia Milosovici did so in 1992.

+Biles competed in five finals at the Rio Olympics, missing out on uneven bars.

 American Surfers Go for Gold